pfrancisco43/5G-Localization/README.md

    - _Geometry-based algorithm for Line-of-Sight (LoS) condition;_
    - _Geometry-based algorithm for Non-Line-of-Sight (LoS) condition._

 To perform the test, use the Matlab software and run the script **Main.m**.
-The default simulation is parameterized for Line-of-Sight (LoS) condition.
+The default simulation is parameterized for LoS condition.
 However, it is possible to modify the parameters in the INPUT section of the **Main.m** script and conduct customized tests.